pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 | Non-reorg Modify Column | Public (before meta change)                | Public (after meta change)                  |
 | Reorg Modify Column     | None, Delete-Only, Write-Only, Write-Reorg | Public                                      |

-To achieve this behavior, we introduce a flag in the sub-job named "non-revertible".
-This flag is set when a schema object has stepped to the last revertible state.
-When all sub-jobs become non-revertible, all the related schema objects step to the next state in one transaction.
+To achieve this behavior, we introduce a flag named "non-revertible" in the sub-job.
+This flag is set when a schema object has reached the last revertible state.
+When all sub-jobs are non-revertible, all associated schema objects change to the next state in one transaction.
 After that, the sub-jobs are executed serially to do the rest.

-On the other hand, if there is an error returned by any sub-job before all of them become non-revertible, the whole job is switched to a `rollingback` state.
-For the executed sub-jobs, we set them to `cancelling`; for the sub-job that have not been executed, we set them to `cancelled`.
+On the other hand, if there is an error returned by any sub-job before all of them become non-revertible, the entire job is placed in to a `rollingback` state.
+For the executed sub-jobs, we set them to `cancelling`; for the unexecuted sub-jobs, we set them to `cancelled`.

 Finally, we consider the extreme case: an error occurs while all the sub-jobs are non-revertible.
-In this situation, we tend to believe that the error can be solved in a trivial way like retrying.
-This behavior is compatible with the current DDL implementation.
-Take `DROP COLUMN` as an example, once the column steps to the "Write-Only" state, there is no way to cancel this job.
+In this situation, we tend to assume that the error can be resolved in a trivial way, e.g., by retrying.
+This behavior is consistent with the current DDL implementation.
+Let's take `DROP COLUMN` as an example: Once the column enters the "Write-Only" state, there is no way to abort this job.

 ## Compatibility